Here's a species of orchid bee (Euglossini) from Costa Rica.

 I imagine him sitting alone on his porch sipping a martini after a long day and wondering how the heck he is going to find a tie that doesn’t clash with the rest of his outfit.

 The one in my photo is a male.
 See the enlarged structure at the top of his hind leg?
-It’s there for the purpose of storing the volatile compounds he collects from orchids and other flowers when he visits them.
+It’s there to store the volatile compounds he collects from orchids and other flowers when he visits them.
 His forelegs have bristles which he uses to pass the compounds back to the stash he keeps in that enlarged area.

-Researchers believe these compounds are collected and stored for release during mating flights with the purpose of attracting females.
+Researchers believe these compounds are collected and stored for release during mating flights to attract females.
 The females apparently assess the intensity and array of compounds released by the males.
 This allows the female to select a mate who has a demonstrated ability to locate multiple species of orchids and other potential sources of nectar and pollen.
 She will mate with her choice and her offspring are more likely to inherit those skills.

 Study is ongoing as researchers attempt to unravel the complex lives of these exquisite insects.